jolicode/slack-php-api/doc/index.md

 $members = $client->usersList(['limit' => 100])->getMembers();
 ```

+> 💡 If you need a Slack Token, please follow the instructions at https://api.slack.com/authentication/basics

 ## Concrete examples

-Here is some examples of library's usages:
+Here are some examples of library's usages:

 - [Posting a message in a Slack channel](examples/posting-message.php);
 - [Retrieving the users in a Slack workspace](examples/retrieve-users.php);

 ## Bypassing the incomplete API specification

-Slack's OpenAPI spec is not 100% complete yet hence our generated client may
+Slack's OpenAPI spec is not 100% complete yet, hence our generated client may
 miss some features.

 If you miss an option in a method, until Slack add it to their spec, we can